jdoleary/Spellmasons/docs/TasksCurrent.md

         - User id should match steam id?
     - Add sentry errors to electron node files
 # Bugs / Cleaning
+- pieUrl is stored wrong in browser search bar so if you copy it after connecting it'd double encoded
 - target cone doesn't draw a circle around the first guy
 - during cinematic introduction your health bars remain from the last level
 - res markers don't show if the unit is alive but will be killed and then resurrected